stafftastic/jitsu-chart/README.md

 It's not necessary to go through all intermediate versions when upgrading, however if upgrading to a version greater or equal to one mentioned below, additional steps may be required.

+### v1.10.0
+This release sets the default ClickHouse database to `newjitsu_metrics` as some components did not behave correctly with the old default (`default`).
+If you have data you wish to keep in the old `default` database, you may need to manually migrate this.

+Kafka is now configured with only a single controller replica by default.
+It is recommended to explicitly set this to 3 replicas if you are upgrading and using the default configuration.

+ClickHouse is now configured with only a single shard and single replica by default.
+It is recommended to explicitly set this to 2 shards and 3 replicas if you are upgrading and using the default configuration.

 ### v1.6.0
 This release splits the `config.clickhouseHost` and `config.clickhouseHostFrom` parameters up into separate parameters for HTTP and TCP, as different components require different protocols.
 If you